 Cinnamon more or less looks like this in the latest version 3.2.x.

 Your desktop may seem different based on the distro or version you are using.
 The wallpaper covers most of the screen.
 The panel is thin and has a menu on the far left.
 On clicking the menu, you will get a categorically arranged list of all applications and settings with a search field on top.

 On the far right, we have what are known as applets.
 We will come to them in a moment.
 First, let’s check out how the lock screen looks like just to judge it.

 I changed the wallpaper before locking the screen.
-It looks real classy though.
+It looks really classy though.
 It is definitely following a minimal design.
 The whole desktop is trying to maximize the space available for Windows( not the operating system ;).
 I think when most of the desktop is covered by wallpaper, It influences the looks most.
 Although the settings and menus are also neat and orderly fashioned.
 You have many themes available.

 Coming to the configuration, Cinnamon provides enough to help yourself make home by personalizing the necessary parts.
-For example, configuring the menu by right clicking it.
+For example, configuring the menu by right-clicking it.

 But, Cinnamon also does not allow too much configuration or show too many options, so, new Linux users won’t be scared away.
 It does not provide activities like KDE.